-Degree Courses involves in depth study of a particular subject while Diploma Courses involves applied study of that subject.
+Degree Courses involves in-depth study of a particular subject while Diploma Courses involves an applied study of that subject.

 There are so many universities and institutes which offers so many types of degree as well as diploma course programs.
-Even there are some individual institutes which offers only diploma courses or only degree courses or both of them.
-In degree courses a student have to study the subject in detail while in diploma courses student studies the applied subject, which are specially designed to cope up with the current or future industry or market specific situations effectively.
-But in the long run the degree course aspirant proves to be more effective than a diploma course aspirant.
-Obviously a student who earned degree in a subject has the in depth knowledge of the subject while on the other hand a student who has earned a diploma in a subject has some basic knowledge and how to tackle some given situations.
-If any new crisis grows up then at that time the student with diploma feels helpless in that situation.
-On the other hand student with degree can handle the situation.
+Even there are some individual institutes which offer only diploma courses or only degree courses or both of them.
+In degree courses, a student has to study the subject in detail while in diploma courses student studies the applied subject, which is specially designed to cope up with the current or future industry or market-specific situations effectively.
+But in the long run, the degree course aspirant proves to be more effective than a diploma course aspirant.
+Obviously, a student who earned a degree in a subject has the in-depth knowledge of the subject while on the other hand, a student who has earned a diploma in a subject has some basic knowledge and how to tackle some given situations.
+If any new crisis grows up then at that time the student with a diploma feels helpless in that situation.
+On the other hand student with a degree can handle the situation.

-BE (Bachelor of Engineering) or B Tech (Bachelor of Technology) are the two engineering related degree courses.
+B.E.
+(Bachelor of Engineering) or B. Tech.
+(Bachelor of Technology) are the two engineering-related degree courses.
 In India they are of at least 4 years up to 6 years, it could differ with universities and institutes.
-These courses are designed to produce the professionals related to the field of engineering.
-Engineering could be done in different disciplines such as Civil, Mechanical, Computer, Automobile, Aerospace, Agricultural, IT, Telecommunication, Electrical, Textile, Industrial, Chemical etc. There are so many different types of disciplines in engineering.
+These courses are designed to produce professionals related to the field of engineering.
+Engineering could be done in different disciplines such as Civil, Mechanical, Computer, Automobile, Aerospace, Agricultural, IT, Telecommunication, Electrical, Textile, Industrial, Chemical, etc. There are so many different types of disciplines in engineering.
 After doing the degree program in engineering students get very good job opportunities.
 They can take their career on to new heights.

 As we discussed above that both are engineering courses and both have similar disciplines too, the only difference is that BE or B Tech is a specialized course while Polytechnic is the applied course.